 • Developed short-term and long-term recommendations that equitably expand access and convenience.

-• Developed an action-driven implementation plan.
+• Created an action-driven implementation plan.

 • Conducted extensive public and stakeholder outreach and engagement.